K-miran/k-miran.github.io/_pages/about.md

 Positions are available for postdocs, graduate students, and interns (junior or senior student) in areas in security, privacy, and deep learning.
 If you are interested in applying for a position, please send an email to me.

 # 🔥 News
+- Our paper "Empowering AI with Privacy through Homomorphic Encryption for Secure Deep Reinforcement Learning" has been accepted in _Nature Machine Intelligence_.
 - Our paper ["Provably Secure Approximate Computation Protocols from CKKS"](https://eprint.iacr.org/2025/395) has been appeared in Cryptology ePrint Archive.
 - Our paper ["THOR: Secure Transformer Inference with Homomorphic Encryption"](https://eprint.iacr.org/2024/1881) has been appeared in Cryptology ePrint Archive.
 - Our paper ["More Efficient Lattice-based OLE from Circuit-private Linear HE with Polynomial Overhead"](https://eprint.iacr.org/2024/1534) has been appeared in Cryptology ePrint Archive.